Ladysmith, KwaZulu-Natal: Air

+Rail

 The Danskraal Yard is located on the Free State main line and the Glencoe–Vryheid line and acts as a depot for train marshalling and maintenance as well as rail maintenance.
 The passenger station is located some distance away from Danskraal close to the Central Business District.

+Road

 The N11 links Ladysmith with Newcastle in the north and with the N3 Freeway in the south-west, while the R103 provides access to Colenso in the south and the N3 Freeway in the west.
 Traffic traveling between Durban and Johannesburg used to pass through Ladysmith up until the late 1980s, but the completion of the N3 Toll Highway, bypassing Ladysmith 15 km to the west, has caused a dramatic drop in traffic volumes through this town as well as others that are now bypassed.
 In that regard, the old main road through Ladysmith is now designated as the R103.

 Society and culture

 The only sold local newspaper in Ladysmith is the Ladysmith Gazette.
 It is believed to have been established in 1902, and is part of the Caxton Group of newspapers.

 Two free local newspapers are the Ladysmith Herald and the Times of Ladysmith..
 5 South African Infantry Battalion is based in Ladysmith.
 A military shooting range is located on the outskirts of the town between the Aerodrome and Platrand.

 Other buildings of interest are the Siege Museum, built in 1884 as a marketplace and opened as a museum in 1995.
 Detailing the battles and history at the time of the Siege, the museum holds around 60,000 documents related to the Siege and the Boer War.
 The Town Hall was damaged by Boer artillery during the Second Boer War.
 A large number of the Second Boer War Battlefields around Ladysmith have been preserved as memorial sites.
 Monuments and memorials to those who died during the battles have been erected at most of them.
 Two RML 6.3 inch Howitzers used by the British during the Siege stand in front of the Town Hall.